 1995 With gangsta rap drawing negative publicity, Time Warner sells their share of Interscope Records to the founders, Jimmy Iovine and Ted Field.
 The next release is Dogg Food by Tha Dogg Pound, which goes to #1 in America.

 1986 Cliff Burton (Metallica's second bassist) dies in a bus crash in Sweden during Metallica's Damage Inc. tour in support of the Master of Puppets album.
 Burton, age 24, is asleep in his bunk when the bus skids off the road.
 He is thrown from the window and crushed when the vehicle rolls over him.

 1986 The Beatles' re-released version of "Twist And Shout" peaks at #23 thanks to its use in the movie Ferris Bueller's Day Off.

-1980 Kurtis Blow becomes the first rapper to appear on Soul Train when he performs "The Breaks" on the show.
+1980 Kurtis Blow becomes the first rapper to perform on national television when he does "The Breaks" on Soul Train.
 Host Don Cornelius is flummoxed.
 "It doesn't make sense to old guys like me," he tells Kurtis in the interview segment.More

 2016 Bruce Springsteen publishes his autobiography, Born To Run.
 He started working on it after his 2009 performance at the Super Bowl halftime show.